-The State in Africa, 2nd Edition
+The State in Africa: The Politics of the Belly, 2nd Edition

 July 2009, Polity

 This new edition of Bayart’s classic book includes a new

 This book has established itself as an indispensable text on the state and politics in Africa.
 It also provides a nuanced reading of what we have come to call ‘development’ and opens the way for a more general reflection on the invention of politics in African and Asian societies.